ahoymarcus/nextjs-myjs-tech-blog/articles/javascript-trick-patterns-overview-2022-05-26.md

 1. JavaScript objects are **like dynamic "bags" (referred to as own properties)**.
 2. JavaScript objects also have a link to a prototype object.
 3. In a access to a property of the object, the property will be sought both on the object itself and on the prototype of the object, in that chain, until a match is found or a null point is reached in the prototype chain.

+`This prototype chain mechanism is essentially the same concept we have discussed above with the prototype-based inheritance, except we are now focusing specifically on how JavaScript accesses object properties and methods via the prototype object.` [JavaScript Prototype in Plain Language - JavaScript Is Sexy](https://web.archive.org/web/20200513181548/https://javascriptissexy.com/javascript-prototype-in-plain-detailed-language/)

+Notice also, that in terms of a prototypical chain, the root Object it is always first object from it all other objects descend upon and that from it is inherited by default properties/methods from its Object.prototype like:

+1. **constructor**
+2. **hasOwnproperty()**
+3. **isPrototypeOf()**
+4. **propertyIsEnumerable()**
+5. **toLocaleString()**
+6. **toString()**
+7. **valueOf()**

 - **Note**: